 Upon Reb Shlomo’s death, The New York Times wrote in its obituary of Reb Shlomo that his singing career began in Greenwich Village, where he met Bob Dylan, Pete Seeger and other folk singers who encouraged his career and helped him get a place in the Berkeley Folk Festival in 1966.
 However, Reb Shlomo was actually recording well before then and was invited to the festival by one of its organizers after she heard a recording composed by Reb Shlomo.

-After his appearance at the Berkeley Folk Festival Reb Shlomo decided to remain in the San Francisco Bay Area to reach out to what he called “lost Jewish souls”—runaways and drug-addicted youth.
+After his appearance at the Berkeley Folk Festival, Reb Shlomo decided to remain in the San Francisco Bay Area to reach out to what he called “lost Jewish souls”— runaways and drug-addicted youth.
 His local followers opened a center in the Haight Ashbury neighborhood of San Francisco.
 They called the institution ‘The House of Love and Prayer’, and by using song, dance, and communal gatherings, they attempted to reach disaffected youth.
 He became known as “The Singing Rabbi.”
-Through his infectious music and innate caring, many Jews feel he inspired and reconnected thousands of Jewish youngsters and adults, who would have otherwise been lost to Judaism.
+Through his infectious music and innate caring, many Jews feel Reb Shlomo inspired and reconnected thousands of Jewish youngsters and adults who would have otherwise been lost to Judaism.

 LEGACY AND INFLUENCE